vippsas/vipps-recurring-api/vipps-recurring-api.md

 service, the merchant must ensure that the status of the recurring agreement is set to `STOPPED` at a suitable time.

+Stopping an agreement results in cancellation of any charges that are DUE/PENDING at the time of stopping it, and it will not be possible to create new charges for a stopped agreement.

 We recommend that the recurring agreement remains `ACTIVE` for as long as the user has access to the service.
 For example; if the user cancels their subscription, but they are still able to